 What devices to register

-Duo can even generate a one-time passcode on your smartphone that you can use to authenticate yourself, even if your phone is not connected to the internet.
+If you use the Duo app, it can generate a one-time passcode on your smartphone or tablet that you can use to authenticate, even if your device is not connected to the internet.

-Another benefit of Duo is that it allows you to change your Kerberos password by sending a notification to an enrolled, push-capable device (e.g., your smartphone).
+Another benefit of Duo is that it allows you to change or reset your Kerberos password by sending a notification to a registered, push-capable device (e.g., your smartphone).

 Find out more